 Data About How You Like To Be Contacted

 We send routine information to our customers on a regular basis, including flea and worming treatment reminders, vaccination reminders, and appointment reminders, as part of our service to you, our customer.
 Sometimes we need to send pre-operative instructions as part of our duty of care to your pet.
-We also occasionally send out newsletters with invitations to our special pet care events, such as our Tortoise Evenings.
+We also occasionally send out newsletters with invitations to our special pet care events.
 You may prefer to receive these by text, email, or in writing.
 Or, you may prefer to not receive routine communications from us at all in these matters.
 So we keep a record of the information you want to receive, and how you like to receive it.
 Sometimes we use this information to decide on how best to contact our customers in the future.

 If you are one of our customers who use our website and online booking facilities, we need to understand how these are working for you.
 We analyse this by looking at how you interact with them, what device you are using to use them via (eg phone or laptop), the links you like to click on, any referral links which send you to us, what pages you look at the most and how long you look at them for.
 This is achieved by the use of analytical cookies on our website.
 These cookies also sometimes track IP addresses, which are useful for us to understand where our website visitors are coming from.
 Being a local business, we want to make sure our local customers are finding us!
 We also need to take back-ups of our website, email, accounting, and booking systems to maintain security and ensure all the information we have is relevant and up-to-date.
 All of this information helps us to develop our business and ensure we are providing you with the services and information you require.